First published on March 9, 2015

 The people who remember you when you were at your most vulnerable.

-When you had zits, had your first really bad perm and wore Garanimals.
+When you had zits, had your first terrible perm and wore Garanimals.

-So these girls/women but still girls to me at times, have been that for me for a few years now.
+So these girls/women (but still girls to me), have been that for me for a few years now.

 Fast forward to this crappy winter of 2015.

-We have talked about it here and there in text but honestly, I never wanted to dwell on it too much with them not to be a martyr but to literally talk about pain brought me physical pain.
+We have talked about it here and there in the text, but honestly, I never wanted to dwell on it too much with them because to literally talk about pain brought me physical pain.

 But they know it has been hard, they know I have been in tears, a lot.